 The study of nearly 12,000 children found 25% were overweight or obese at age seven, rising to 35% at 11.
 Maybe You’d Exercise More If It Didn’t Feel So Crappy.
 Some people love to exercise.

 But plenty more do not, and urging them on with information about how healthy exercise can be hasn’t exactly been shown to sway the masses.
-Only about half of Americans report meeting the government’s exercise recommendations, Current recommendations are 150 minutes of moderately intense exercise or 75 minutes of vigorous exercise per week.
-Studies based on activity trackers instead of interviews suggest that the proportion of the population that meets those suggestions is much lower, in the single digits.
-RCH National Child Health Poll.
+Only about half of Americans report meeting the government’s exercise recommendations, RCH National Child Health Poll.

 The Growing Toll of Our Ever-Expanding Waistlines.
 Factors Influencing Early Feeding of Foods and Drinks Containing Free Sugars—A Birth Cohort Study.
 1.

 And that in low and middle income countries — especially in Asia — it is accelerating.
 These findings should not be a surprise to anyone.
 Obesity is an issue with no geographical, ethnicity, age or gender boundaries.
+Rather, obesity is the inevitable consequence of an “obesogenic” environment that we have constructed for ourselves.
 Early food for future health: a randomized controlled trial evaluating the effect of an eHealth intervention aiming to promote healthy food habits from early childhood.
 Childhood overweight and obesity represents a huge public health challenge globally [1, 2].